Pillsbury Sweet Hawaiian Grands Biscuits Review

 So, I was able to purchase the cans at a discount because of the coupon and the rebates but the big question is, are they any good?
 Will the flavor fit with the classic flaky biscuit that we all know and the majority of us out there love?
 I decided to crack a can of them open for breakfast and find out.

 I wanted to touch on a few things with the label on this can of biscuits.
-There are the regular 8, large size flaky layers biscuits in this can.
-It weighs 16.3 ounces and has the dough boy on it wearing a lei.
+There are eight large flaky layers biscuits in this can.
+It weighs 16.3 ounces and has the doughboy on can wearing a lei.
 Too cute!

 Points that we should look at with the nutrition label: